clairemation/clairemation.github.io/projects/tpv2/README.md

 ## TODO:

 - Modular build pipeline using Browserify or gulp
-- Rewrite view operations using WebGL
+- Rewrite view operations using WebGL; speed gains should allow for many more effects
 - Add sound
 - Data & event scripting schema
 - ...